-Figure 13: This measure assesses the percentage, including 95% confidence intervals, of children, ages 2-17 years, who were diagnosed with pharyngitis, dispensed an antibiotic, and received a Group A streptococcus (strep) test for the episode.
+Figure 13: Presents the proportion, including 95% confidence intervals, of children, ages 2-17 years, who were diagnosed with pharyngitis, dispensed an antibiotic, and received a Group A streptococcus (strep) test for the episode.
 A higher rate represents appropriate testing for children with pharyngitis.
 The blue dashed line indicates the statewide average.